-The Mesa Grande Band of Mission Indians is proud to salute our warriors, past and present.
-Our tribal members have served the U.S. with courage, honor and distinction in every war since the 20th century began, and in every branch of the military services.
+The Mesa Grande Band of Diegueno Mission Indians is proud to salute our warriors, past and present.
+Our Tribal citizens have served the U.S. with courage, honor, distinction, in all branches of the U.S. Armed Forces and served in every war since the 20th century began.
 These brave men and women deserve our appreciation and respect, and we are proud to honor them.

-As part of our tribute to veterans, we invite Mesa Grande tribal members to upload photos and brief descriptions of their family members in service.
+As part of our tribute to veterans, we invite Mesa Grande Tribal citizens to upload photos and brief descriptions of their family members in service.
 We share your pride in our warriors, and we are honored to share their stories with visitors to this website.